RickHUN/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Writes a function that checks for a digit (0 through 9)
+Writes a function that multiplies two integers